How To Test & Validate Structured Data

 Google Breadcrumb Validation Error Example

-In our final example below, HSBC have a Google breadcrumb search feature error.
+In our final example below, HSBC have a Google breadcrumb rich result feature error.
 The issue states that ‘http://schema.org/item’ property is required for ‘ListItem’.

-Google’s breadcrumb search feature guidelines state that recommended properties must include item (the URL of the webpage), name (the title of the breadcrumb) and position (of the breadcrumb in the trail).
-HSBC are simply missing the item property and associated URL to take advantage of this search feature.
+Google’s breadcrumb feature guidelines state that recommended properties must include item (the URL of the webpage), name (the title of the breadcrumb) and position (of the breadcrumb in the trail).
+HSBC are simply missing the item property and associated URL to take advantage of this rich result feature.

 In summary, always review the appropriate documentation and guidelines to verify validation errors and warnings.